AlchemistSimulator/Alchemist/src/main/hugo/content/tutorials/protelis/_index.md

 +++
-title = "Quickstart"
-weight = 1
+title = "Protelis Incarnation Tutorial" weight = 5
-tags = ["quickstart", "installation", "execution"] summary = "A super-fast way to get an instance of the simulator up and running."
+tags = ["protelis", "tutorial", "aggregate", "aggregate computing", "aggregate programming"] summary = "Ready-to-run examples of increasing complexity with the Protelis incarnation"
 +++

+A tutorial similar to

 You need:
 * A terminal, bash compatible preferred